stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 });
 ```

-Do you feel the power it brings?
+Do you see the power it brings?

 ## MongoDB and its query language